Arjun Rampal

 Arjun Rampal (born 26 November 1972) is an Indian actor and model who mainly works in Hindi films.
-He made his acting debut in Rajiv Rai's romance film Pyaar Ishq Aur Mohabbat (2001) and has since gone on to act in more than 40 films.
-He has received several awards including the National Film Award for Best Supporting Actor and the Filmfare Award for Best Supporting Actor for his performance in Rock On!!.
+He has starred in more than 40 films.
+Described as a versatile actor by the media, Rampal has received several awards including the National Film Award for Best Supporting Actor and the Filmfare Award for Best Supporting Actor for his performance in Rock On!!.

-He has enacted lead roles in romance films including Deewaanapan (2001), Dil Hai Tumhaara (2002), Dil Ka Rishta (2003), Vaada (2005) and I See You (2006), action films Asambhav (2004) and D-Day (2013), thrillers Yakeen (2005) and Roy (2015), socio-political Chakravyuh (2012), crime drama Inkaar (2013) and biopic Daddy (2017).
+Rampal made his acting debut in Rajiv Rai's romance film Pyaar Ishq Aur Mohabbat (2001).
+He enacted lead roles in romance films including Deewaanapan (2001), Dil Hai Tumhaara (2002), Dil Ka Rishta (2003), Vaada (2005) and I See You (2006), action films Asambhav (2004) and D-Day (2013), thrillers Yakeen (2005) and Roy (2015), socio-political Chakravyuh (2012) and crime drama Inkaar (2013).
 The year 2002 marked a turning point for Rampal when he featured in Aankhen, his breakthrough success, though followed by a continuous setback.

-Later he found a career resurgence starring in the commercially successful mainstream films Don (2006), Om Shanti Om (2007), Housefull (2010), Raajneeti (2010) and Ra.One (2011).
+Later Rampal found a career resurgence starring in the commercially successful mainstream films Don (2006), Om Shanti Om (2007), Housefull (2010), Raajneeti (2010) and Ra.One (2011) and acclaim for biopic Daddy (2017).
 After another big career decline, he made his Telugu debut as an antagonist in Bhagavanth Kesari (2023).

-Rampal became a film producer with I See You (2006) under his banner, Chasing Ganesha Films, and then produced the biopic Daddy (2017), for which he also co-wrote the screenplay.
+His portrayal of Major Iqbal in the Dhurandhar (2025) and its sequel Dhurandhar: The Revenge (2026) was well-received by the audience; both films emerged as second and fifth highest grossing Indian film of all time.
+Rampal turned a film producer with I See You (2006) under his banner, Chasing Ganesha Films, and then produced the biopic Daddy (2017), for which he also co-wrote the screenplay.

-Early life
+Early life and education

 Rampal was born on 26 November 1972 in Jabalpur, Madhya Pradesh, India, in a family with military background.
 His maternal grandfather, Brigadier Gurdayal Singh, designed the first artillery gun for the Indian Army post-independence.
-His father is a Punjabi Hindu Brahmin while his mother is part Sikh and part Dutch.
+His father Amarjeet Rampal is a Punjabi Hindu Brahmin while his mother Gwen Rampal was part Sikh and part Dutch.
+His mother died in 2018.
 Actress Kim Sharma is Arjun Rampal's first cousin.

 Rampal grew up in a multicultural environment where the family celebrated Christmas, Diwali and Eid.
 He stayed with his mother after the separation of his parents and attended St. Patrick School (Devlali, Nashik) where his mother was a teacher.
 He then attended the Kodaikanal International School.
 Later, he graduated with a degree in economics with honours from Hindu College, Delhi.
 He went on to become a model and was featured in several music videos like Bekaraar (1996), Kinna Sona Tenu Rab Ne Banaya (1997) directed by Radhika Rao and Vinay Sapru, and Don't Marry Maya (1998) directed by Rajiv Rai.